AaltoSciComp/scicomp-docs/scicomp/zen-of-scicomp.rst

 * be changed without too much difficulty
 * be run again once reviews come in
 * ideally, not wasted once you do something new
+* .. and sometimes, becomes important and evolve

 Even as a scientist, you need to know the levels of maturity so that you can do the right thing *for your situation*.